Aeroluna/LunaCoopMod/README.md

 - Increased the damage of Dehaka's Mammoth Beam by 50%.

 Should reduce Dehaka's reliance on psionic units for clearing waves.
 Dehaka gains a frontal cone cleave to his Claws and splash damage to his Mammoth Beam to compensate.
 Also increased the damage of the Mammoth Beam so it feels more desireable to get instead of feeling like a damage nerf.

+- Buffed Ravasaur weapon to deal splash damage.
+- Changed Ravasaur weapon to no longer track targets (can miss).

+Ravasaurs can be scary in the campaign with their splash damage, so why does Dehaka get a nerfed boring version?

 - Fixed an issue where P2 did not increase the damage of Dakrun's Greater Spiked Hide.
 - Increased Dakrun's Brutal Charge damage from 200 to 200 (+100 vs Structures).